xsltdev/angdev.ru/docs/angular/toh-pt5.md

 ## Summary

-*   You added the Angular router to navigate among different components
+-   You added the Angular router to navigate among different components
-*   You turned the `AppComponent` into a navigation shell with `<a>` links and a `<router-outlet>`
+-   You turned the `AppComponent` into a navigation shell with `<a>` links and a `<router-outlet>`
-*   You configured the router in an `AppRoutingModule`
+-   You configured the router in an `AppRoutingModule`
-*   You defined routes, a redirect route, and a parameterized route
+-   You defined routes, a redirect route, and a parameterized route
-*   You used the `routerLink` directive in anchor elements
+-   You used the `routerLink` directive in anchor elements
-*   You refactored a tightly coupled main/detail view into a routed detail view
+-   You refactored a tightly coupled main/detail view into a routed detail view
-*   You used router link parameters to navigate to the detail view of a user-selected hero
+-   You used router link parameters to navigate to the detail view of a user-selected hero
-*   You shared the `HeroService` with other components
+-   You shared the `HeroService` with other components

-@reviewed 2022-02-28
+:date: 28.02.2022